Copyright Interactive Design Labs 2005 - 2018

-The owner may begin to take stock (assess the current state) of talent in the organization by providing answers to the following questions.
+The owner may begin to take stock (assess the current state) of talent in the organization by making assessments of the following factors:

 Talent alone, however, is not enough to win in this business; because from a systemic view of the organization, there are a number of other key factors that have to be in place to create a winning organization.
-It is of vital importance that the owners understand their organization's existing level of performance, stability, and adaptability to gain insight into the organization's capacity development in core issues areas such as institutional arrangements, accountability, knowledge in addition to talent (human resource).
+It is of vital importance that the owners understand their organization's existing strength as measured by the level of performance, stability, and adaptability and to gain insight into enhancing the organization's capacity development in core issues areas such as institutional arrangements, accountability, knowledge in addition to talent (human resource).

 Existing Capacity - Current State

 By airport services and concession standards, such as accessibility (opening hours), ambiance, environment, customer service (reliability and consistency), etc., it is an average or below average specialty retail service.
 The owner, a master barber, is skilled at cutting both male/female hair, as well as providing straight razor beard shaves.
 The barbers employed in the shop are young and skilled in cutting the various types of hair, and knowledgeable about the basic techniques in cutting male/female hair.
 The company lacks the organization Operating Model to develop the capacity to scale and grow the company.